variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 625 3rd Street, Unit C

-Rachael-Ann Omps is a local photographer and Syntax's September artist!
+Rachael-Ann Omps is a local photographer and Syntax’s September artist!
 Rachael-Ann brings her unique perception and never-before-seen art to the tasting lounge on 9/1!
 She will be available for a meet and greet from 6-8pm on First Friday and her pieces will be on display for the duration of the month.
-For this show specifically she gathered photos of 'Soul’ and also started a second collection that you can only find at the Syntax show.
+For this show specifically she gathered photos of ‘Soul’ and also started a second collection that you can only find at the Syntax show.

 ### The Bean Plant Studio